-- 15. Private/Alternative loan programs provide funds for students who are unable to meet the cost of attendance.
+- 16. Private/Alternative loan programs provide funds for students who are unable to meet the cost of attendance.
 These loans must be repaid.
 Students do not have to demonstrate financial need; however, the amount of federal aid for which you are eligible must be deducted from the cost of attendance in determining the loan amount.
-Students must complete the Free Application for Federal Student Aid (FAFSA).
-Students applying for all loan programs must meet the minimum satisfactory academic progress criteria.
-Students must: - Be enrolled at least half-time (6 hours) in a course of study leading to an associate, bachelor, graduate or higher degree or be enrolled in an approved Alternative Educator Certification Program - Meet the satisfactory academic progress requirements set by the institution - Meet lender application requirements in addition to school requirements.
+Students must complete the Free Application for Federal Student Aid (FAFSA) and: - Be enrolled at least half-time (6 hours) in a course of study leading to an associate, bachelor, graduate or higher degree or be enrolled in an approved Alternative Educator Certification Program - Meet all lender application requirements.